agentic-geek/leads-export-tool/README.md

 ### Deploying to Render.com

+**Important Notes**:

-**Important Note**: If you encounter the error "Module not found: Can't resolve '@/app/lib/bigquery'", it's because the path aliases aren't resolving correctly in the production environment.
+1. If you encounter the error "Module not found: Can't resolve '@/app/lib/bigquery'", it's because the path aliases aren't resolving correctly in the production environment.
 This has been fixed in the latest version by using relative imports instead of path aliases.

+2. If you encounter the error "Cannot find module 'tailwindcss'", it's because Tailwind CSS is listed as a devDependency but not installed in production.
+This has been fixed in the latest version by moving Tailwind CSS and related packages to the dependencies section.

 Follow these steps to deploy to Render.com: